liuyibox/EMSAssist-artifact-evaluation/README.md

 ## Using bare metal machine
 First of all, we download anaconda for smoother artifact evaluation

-Download Anaconda installer: `wget https://repo.anaconda.com/archive/Anaconda3-2023.03-Linux-x86_64.sh`
+* Download Anaconda installer: `wget https://repo.anaconda.com/archive/Anaconda3-2023.03-Linux-x86_64.sh`

-Run the installer: `bash Anaconda3-2023.03-Linux-x86_64.sh`.
+* Run the installer: `bash Anaconda3-2023.03-Linux-x86_64.sh`.
 Keep pressing `Enter` or inputing `yes` on the command line

-Create a conda environment for EMSAssist: `conda create -n emsassist-gpu pip python=3.7`
+* Create a conda environment for EMSAssist: `conda create -n emsassist-gpu pip python=3.7`

-Activate the environment: `conda activate emsassist-gpu`
+* Activate the environment: `conda activate emsassist-gpu`

-Install the XGBoost-GPU: `conda install py-xgboost-gpu`.
+* Install the XGBoost-GPU: `conda install py-xgboost-gpu`.
 This also installs the CudaToolkit: pkgs/main/linux-64::cudatoolkit-10.0.130-0

-Install the TensorFlow-2.9: `pip install tensorflow-gpu==2.9`
+* Install the TensorFlow-2.9: `pip install tensorflow-gpu==2.9`

-Install the required python modules: `pip install -r requirements.txt`
+* Install the required python modules: `pip install -r requirements.txt`

-## Directory preparation
+## Directory and path preparation

 Before we proceed, please make sure you successfully set up the environment or get the Docker image running with `nvidia-smi`